By Dr. Philippe Barr, former professor and graduate admissions consultant.

 - Career outcomes include the World Bank, UN, IMF, USAID, McKinsey, and more

-What is the acceptance rate at Johns Hopkins SAIS?
+What is the Johns Hopkins SAIS acceptance rate in 2026?

-Is SAIS harder to get into than SIPA or Georgetown?
+Is SAIS easier to get into than Columbia SIPA or Georgetown MSFS?

 Final Take: What the SAIS Acceptance Rate Means for You